LearnToDiscover/Basic_Python_dev/episodes/01-getting_started.Rmd

 Python is a general-purpose, high-level programming language.
 It was invented by the Dutch computer programmer [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) and was released for the first time in 1990.
 </p>
 <p style='text-align: justify;'>
 A **high-level** programming language is a language that enjoys strong abstraction from computer details.
-This means that it is closer to the language that is spoken and understood by humans; which put simply, makes the language more enjoyable to work with.
+This means that it is closer to the language that is spoken and understood by humans; put simply: it makes the language more enjoyable to work with.
 </p>

 :::::::::::::::::::::::::::::::::::::::::::::::: discussion
 ## Categories
 <p style='text-align: justify;'>
-In terms of compilation, programming languages may be divided into two different categories:
+In terms of compilation (the conversion of code into the binary symbols understood by a computer), programming languages may be divided into two different categories:
 </p>

 <p style='text-align: justify;'>
 1 - **Compiled ** These are languages whose code is translated (compiled) into machine language en-masse, and in advance, using a designated compiler programme --- e.g.\  C, Rust, Haskell.
 </p>
 <p style='text-align: justify;'>
-2- **Interpreted** Rely on and must *always* be accompanied with an interpreter, whose job is to translate the source code into machine language one line at a time --- e.g.\  Python, R, MATLAB^&#174;^.
+2- **Interpreted** These languages rely on and must *always* be accompanied by an interpreter, whose job is to translate the source code into machine language one line at a time --- e.g.\  Python, R, MATLAB^&#174;^.
 </p>

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::